-I like reading other parents’ blog posts on their favourite kid’s books as it gives me some inspiration of what to buy next, so I thought I’d list our favourite children’s books.
+I like reading other parents’ blog posts on their favourite kid’s books as it gives me some inspiration for what to buy next, so I thought I’d list our favourite children’s books.
 If you are looking for recommendations for books to read with your children, here’s our list…

 Lost & Found by Oliver Jeffers

 I love Oliver Jeffers’ books, mainly for the beautiful illustrations.
 All of his books are funny and have great little characters.
 In Lost and Found a little boy finds a penguin and tries to help him get back home, it’s a lovely story and the ending is really sweet.
 This book is Little H’s favourite because she likes the penguin who she decided to nickname “Cupcake”.

 Everyone loves The Gruffalo and since the little BBC film it’s impossible not to imagine the voices when you read it.
 We’ve read (and watched) it so many times that Little H knows plenty of the words to help us out.